 TNS confirmed that it received an unsolicited proposal from WPP on May 3, outlining what it termed a “possible pre-conditional offer” based on a combination of cash and WPP shares.

-Both WPP approaches were made after TNS and German research GfK announced April 29 that they were in discussions about a potential “merger of equals.”
+Both WPP approaches were made after TNS and German research GfK announced April 29 that they were discussions about a potential a “merger of equals.”

 In a statement, TNS indicated that the talks were proceeding apace: “The board of TNS believes that a combination of TNS and GfK would deliver significant value to TNS’ shareholders, maximizing shareholder value through accelerating revenue opportunities and substantial operating efficiencies under clear leadership.
 Significant progress has been made on the work to confirm the quantum of merger benefits and an announcement on this as well as the other key merger conditions will be made shortly.”